UKPLab/tacl2016-trainingdata4srl/README.md

 # Generating Training Data for Semantic Role Labeling

-This repository contains the code for automated labeling of FrameNet roles in sense-labeled text as described in section 4 of our TACL paper.
+This repository contains the code for automated labeling of FrameNet roles in arbitrary sense-labeled and linguistically preprocessed text as described in section 4 of our TACL paper.

 Please use the following citation: